nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Property agent who has a need to manage a significant number of properties and appointments
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: PocketEstate enables easy organization of mass clientele property information through sorting of information by price, location and housing type, that may otherwise be difficult to manage.

 ### User stories